Christopher Morel Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to rank 14th in baseball in home runs allowed (67 total, 1.1 per game).
+- Giants pitchers combine to rank 13th in baseball in home runs given up (67 total, 1.1 per game).

-- DeSclafani (4-5) takes the mound for the Giants in his 13th start of the season.
-He has a 3.97 ERA in 70 1/3 innings pitched, with 51 strikeouts.
+- Brebbia (2-0 with a 3.65 ERA and 33 strikeouts in 24 2/3 innings pitched) gets the start for the Giants, his sixth of the season.

-- The right-hander last appeared on Sunday against the Baltimore Orioles, when he went three innings, allowing five earned runs while giving up five hits.
+- In his last time out on Wednesday against the Colorado Rockies, the right-hander went one scoreless inning while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.